kubeskills/pulumi-kubeadm-linode/README.md

 When `existingVpcId` and `existingVpcSubnetId` are supplied, the stack attaches the instances to that network instead of creating a new VPC.

-Each instance is configured immediately after provisioning via the Pulumi Command provider—`hostnamectl` sets the hostname, Kubernetes apt repositories are added, and `kubeadm`, `kubelet`, and `kubectl` are installed and held to the current version.
+Each instance is configured immediately after provisioning via the Pulumi Command provider over SSH (default user `root`, override with `sshUser`)—`hostnamectl` sets the hostname, Kubernetes apt repositories are added, and `kubeadm`, `kubelet`, and `kubectl` are installed and held to the current version.

 ## Cleanup
 When you are finished, remove the resources with: